cherrytwist/cherrytwist/docs/technical-design.md

 # Communities & User On-boarding
-Each Space, Challenge and Opportunity has a Community.
+Each Space, Subspace and Subspace has a Community.
 This Community represents the set of Users and Organizations that are contributing.

 Membership of a Community is curated, meaning that there is an explicit step required to become a member of a Community.

-Membership is hierarchical, meaning that to be a member of a Challenge the User also needs to be a member of the containing Space.
+Membership is hierarchical, meaning that to be a member of a Subspace the User also needs to be a member of the containing Space.

 Only registered Users can apply i.e. a User needs to have a Profile on the platform to be able to apply (logically enough!).